swiftly-solution/documentation/docgen/output/events/gameevents/onenablerestartvoting.md

 ---

 # OnEnableRestartVoting
-This event is triggered when enable_restart_voting is triggered
+This event is triggered when enable_restart_voting is triggered.
 ::: tabs
 @tab Lua
 ```lua